clearcmos/deb-preseed/README.md

+> [!NOTE]
+> The code in this repo has been created with the help of AI.
+Use at your own risk.

 # Debian Preseed and Docker Infrastructure

 This repository provides an end-to-end solution for automating Debian installations and deploying a containerized infrastructure stack.
 It combines a customized Debian installer with Docker Compose services for web hosting, authentication, monitoring, and media services.